 Medicare Advantage Programs Support Aging in Place and Increase Access to Care

 To support aging in place, Medicare Advantage plans offer access to preventive programs and home- and community-based care that help minimize hospitalizations and promote better health at home.
-Aetna Medicare explains how they work and 4 community programs that improve access to care.
+Aetna Medicare explains how it works and outlines four community programs that improve access to care.

-The COVID-19 pandemic accelerated a change many were predicting – the shift to home- and community-based healthcare.
+The pandemic years accelerated a change many were predicting – the shift to home- and community-based healthcare.

 As more than 90% of older adults prefer to age in place, they’re embracing home-based care as the future – and, in turn, so must the healthcare industry.

-As a caregiver, you might be wondering how to best help your loved one navigate their healthcare.
+As a caregiver, you might be wondering how to help your loved one navigate their healthcare.

 Through Medicare Advantage plans, family caregivers can help the older adults in their lives get the care they need, where and when they want it.

-Through benefits like care management programs, telehealth, fall prevention, and in-home care, Medicare Advantage can support and encourage aging in place and increase access to care for older adults who may benefit from this new approach.
+Through benefits such as care management programs, telehealth, fall-prevention services, and in-home care, Medicare Advantage can support aging in place and increase access to care for older adults who may benefit from this new approach.

 Caregivers understand better than anyone else their loved one’s desire to stay at home as they grow older.

-But, as those 65 and over have almost a 70% chance of needing long-term care services and support in their remaining years, we must continue innovating to cater to their needs and wants.
+But as those aged 65 and older have nearly a 70% chance of needing long-term care services and support in their remaining years, we must continue to innovate to meet their needs and preferences.

-Thankfully, there are a number of preventive measures that your loved one’s health plan can provide to minimize hospitalizations and promote better health at home.
+Thankfully, there are several preventive measures that your loved one’s health plan can provide to minimize hospitalizations and promote better health at home.

 Medicare Advantage plans offer older adults care management benefits and offerings that promote aging in place.

-For example, Aetna Medicare Advantage plans offer many of their members chronic care management programs and a Healthy Aging Support program that make it easier for them to manage their conditions and, ultimately, their total health.
+For example, Aetna Medicare Advantage plans offer many members chronic care management programs and a Healthy Aging Support program that help them manage their conditions and, ultimately, their overall health.

 Other helpful initiatives include readmission-prevention programs that equip older adults and their caregivers with the tools and resources to avoid re-hospitalizations after hospital stays.